CANTERBURY DISTRICT

 **HISTORY**

-The Inn was built in 1837 but although it is a modern pub, the land has a history that spans over two centuries.
-The establishment sits on the ruins of St. Mary de Castro Church, and the small car park adjacent to the White Hart was once a graveyard.
+Even now, the stones remember the dead who never left.
+The establishment sits on the ruins of St. Mary de Castro Church.
+The small car park next to the White Hart was once a graveyard.
 Tombstones from that period now line one wall of the White Hart, casting an eerie shadow.
-The beer cellar, which was once a mortuary, featured a body chute from ground level.
-Additionally, on the other side of the White Hart lies an old Roman burial ground.
-During the English Civil War, many bodies were reportedly dumped into the cellar, contributing to the eerie atmosphere that has given rise to ghostly manifestations.
+When you step into the beer cellar, once a mortuary, the air thickens with a persistent chill that seeps into the bones.
+It mingles with the faint metallic scent, reminiscent of aged stone and forgotten secrets.
+Rough, uneven bricks brush against your fingertips.
+Each touch sparks a memory of the past.
+The cellar's chute, descending from ground level, stands as a silent witness to its dark history.
+It was used as a place to store bodies for the dead.
+On the other side of the White Hart lies an old Roman burial ground.
+Centuries later, during the English Civil War, many bodies were reportedly dumped where the cellar now sits.
+This contributes to the eerie atmosphere, which may have given rise to tales of ghosts.

 **PARANORMAL ACTIVITY**